dip-proto/fastly.js/docs/examples/content-rewriting.md

 bun run index.ts content-rewriting.vcl
 ```

-This will start a local HTTP proxy server that applies the content rewriting rules to all responses.
+This will start a local HTTP proxy server.
+Keep in mind that, as noted above, the header rewrites take effect but the `resp.body` rewrites currently do not.

 ## Conclusion

 Content rewriting is a powerful feature that allows you to modify HTTP responses at the edge.
-With Fastly.JS, you can test and develop content rewriting rules locally before deploying them to your production Fastly service.
+With Fastly.JS, you can parse and exercise content rewriting VCL locally; header rewriting is fully functional, while body rewriting of proxied responses is not yet implemented.

 For more information on the VCL functions used in this example, see the [VCL Functions Reference](../reference/vcl-functions.md).